SEND Information Report

 Whole School Approach

-High quality first teaching and additional interventions are defined through our annual dialogue across the school contributing to our provision management approach.
-These documents help us to regularly review and record what we offer EVERY child or young person in our care and what we offer additionally.
-These discussions also serve to embed our high expectations among staff about quality first teaching and the application of a differentiated and personalised approach to teaching and learning.
-We make it a point to discuss aspirations with ALL our students.
+Quality first teaching and additional interventions are hughly priotitsed within the academy & Provision Map is used to regularly review and record the offer for every child or young person in our care and what we offer to children on our SEND register.
+The Assistant Headteacher for Inclusion is working hard to embed the high expectations among staff about quality first teaching and the application of a adaptive and personalised approach to teaching and learning.
+We make it a point to discuss aspirations with all our students.

 Identifying SEND